<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>Most modern bed frames measure 1 to 2 inches wider and longer than the mattress itself.
 This extra space accounts for bedding that may hang down the sides and end of the bed.
 Therefore, a full size bed frame should measure 55 to 56 inches wide and between 76 to 78 inches long.</p>

-<h3>Are full size mattresses big enough for two people?</h3>
+<h3><strong>Are full size mattresses big enough for two people?</strong></h3>

 <p>Full size mattresses are 54 inches wide, which leaves 27 inches on each side of the bed.
 While two people may fit on a full size bed, they will not sleep comfortably.
 Although larger beds require more space, couples typically sleep better on a queen or king size bed.</p>

-<h3>What&#8217;s the difference between a full XL and a queen bed?</h3>
+<h3><strong>What’s the difference between a full XL and a queen bed?</strong></h3>

 <p>A full XL mattress measures 54 inches wide by 80 inches long, while a queen size bed measures 60 inches wide by 80 inches long.
 These two sizes have the same length, but a queen is 6 inches wider than a full XL.</p>

-<h3>Can queen sheets fit a full bed?</h3>
+<h3><strong>Can queen sheets fit a full bed?</strong></h3>

 <p>No. Queen size sheets will not fit a full size bed.
 Queens beds are longer and wider than a full mattress.
-Sheets designed for a queen will not fit snug on a full size bed—leaving extra fabric on the side.
+Sheets designed for a queen will not fit snug on a full-size bed, leaving extra fabric on the side.
 This material may bunch up as you move throughout the night, causing discomfort and sleep disruptions.</p>

-<h3>Should I buy a queen or full bed?</h3>
+<h3><strong>Should I buy a queen or full bed?</strong></h3>

 <p>If you are a solo sleeper looking for a more luxurious sleep space, a full bed is a good option.
 However, if you are over 6 feet tall, a full XL or a queen size bed may be more comfortable for you.</p>